close Business Finance Invest Bullets Most Viewed

 You might be on Insider, but this is no secret information.
 All these numbers were sourced from readily available public information from the IBEF website.
 A retail investor cannot help but be lured into being “bullish” about the renewable energy sector.

-Solar energy is something of a crowd favourite because it has been hardwired to the masses as the face of renewable or green energy.
+Solar energy is a crowd favourite because it has been hardwired to the masses as the face of renewable or green energy.
 So when a penny stock with a 3570% absolute return in two years in the sector shows up, everyone’s “multi-bagger boner” pops up.

 So, let us meet this stock and its company, shall we?